iamstein/TumorModeling/README.md

 ## Key R Scripts and Rmarkdown files
 These are short Tasks in Rmarkdown or R for generating key figures for the manuscript or other helpful codes.
 They are stored in the ModelF folder.
--	Task10  - illustartes some simple graphs for how code can be executed
+-	Task10  - illustrates some simple graphs for how code can be executed
-- Task09c - Varying dose and checking AFTIR for each drug
+- Task09e - Varying dose and checking AFTIR for each drug
-- Task05  - Varying other parameters and checking AFTIR accuracy for each drug
+- Task09d - comparison of simple formulation of AFTIR to the full formulation of AFTIR
-- Task09b - comparison of simple formulation of AFTIR to the full formulation of AFTIR
+- Task05e - Varying other parameters and checking AFTIR accuracy for each drug
 - Task04  - look at how changing target accumulation affects AFTIR

 ## Key helper files and functions